Tiny Health vs Other GI Mapping Tests: Choosing The Best Gut Test for You

 • Digest mucus from your gut barrier

-That's where Tiny Health takes it up a notch.
-We don't just look at microbial abundance and functionality (and stool chemistry markers in the PRO version)—we dive into microbiome signatures, which are specific combinations of microbes linked to potential health conditions by age group.
-For example, detecting a microbiome signature associated with eczema in infants aged 3 to 6 months suggests a higher microbiome risk of eczema later in life*, offering a key opportunity for intervention.
+That's where Tiny Health steps it up.
+We don't just look at microbial abundance and functionality (and stool chemistry markers in the PRO test)—we dive into microbiome signatures, which are specific combinations of microbes linked to potential health conditions by age group.

 *Although eczema and other health issues are influenced by various factors, supporting a healthy gut microbiome through targeted actions may help mitigate these risks and reduce current symptoms that may stem from microbiome imbalances.